john-james-ai/BreastCancerDetection/_sources/content/02_image_prep/02_segmentation/01_threshold.md

 ---
 # Threshold-Based Segmentation

-Our first step in breast segmentation is to separate the foreground of the mammogram containing the breast ROI from the background.
-From a grayscale mammogram, we can use threshold-based segmentation to create a binary image or mask, that, when applied to the original image, separates the foreground and the ROI from the background.
+Our first step in the segmentation process is to separate the foreground of the mammogram containing the breast region of interest (ROI) from the background.
+The result of this *binarization* process is a binary image or mask that can be used to isolate ROIs, label structures within the image, detect edges and contours, classify abnormalities, and perform other tasks across the image analysis workflow.

-In the binary mask, each pixel has one of two values: ‘0’ representing the background, and ‘1’, corresponding to the image foreground.
-Whether the pixel value in the binary mask is assigned a 0 or 1 depends on whether the associated *image* pixel value meets a designated or automatically selected threshold.
-Generally speaking, image pixel values less than or equal to the threshold are 0 in the corresponding binary mask, and all other pixel values are set to 1.
+This *binarization* of the image can be accomplished using a range of statistical approaches and sophisticated machine-learning classification methods that group pixels of an image into different classes.
+However, the simplest approach would be to set a pixel value cut-off point, or *threshold*, that separates groups of pixel intensities from each other.
+From a grayscale mammogram, a binary image or mask is created whereby all pixel values less than or equal to the threshold are set to 0 and all other pixel values are set to 1  [^binary].

+[^binary]: WLOG some software packages equivalently set pixel values above the threshold to 255, instead of 1.
+Converting between these representations can be achieved via normalization of the pixel values.

+Image binarization using pixel intensity thresholds is suitable in digital mammography where pixel intensity is the parameter that most directly relates to the spatial characteristics of the structures within a mammogram.
+Hence, binarization using threshold-based segmentation is often a critical first step in many biomedical image analysis workflows.

-Two commonly used threshold-based segmentation techniques are global threshold segmentation and adaptive local threshold segmentation.
+The taxonomy of threshold-based segmentation techniques can be roughly characterized as global threshold segmentation and adaptive local threshold segmentation.

 ## Global Threshold Segmentation